Christopher Brennan Award

-The Christopher Brennan Award (formerly known as the Robert Frost Prize) is an Australian award given for lifetime achievement in poetry.
+The Christopher Brennan Award (formerly known as the Robert Frost Prize after American writer Robert Frost) is an Australian award given for lifetime achievement in poetry.
 The award, established in 1973, takes the form of a bronze plaque which is presented to a poet who produces work of "sustained quality and distinction".
 It was awarded by the Fellowship of Australian Writers and named after the poet Christopher Brennan.
 The most recent award was made in 2015.